Evnin Rising Stars

 Ernst Stiefel String Quartet-in-Residence

 One extremely promising string quartet is chosen each year to complete a year-long residency at Caramoor.
-The quartet-in-residence lends their time and talents to Caramoor’s Student Strings program in the secondary schools with a classroom-based program of concerts, conversations, and performance clinics.
-The Stiefel Quartet-in-Residence performs at Caramoor throughout their residency, enabling the public to experience these exciting, young players in an intimate setting.
+During the Fall and Spring residency periods, the Quartet-in-Residence lends their time and talents to Caramoor’s Student Strings program in the secondary schools with a classroom-based program of concerts, conversations, and performance clinics.
+The Ernst Stiefel String Quartet-in-Residence also performs three times at Caramoor during their residency, including a concert during the Summer Season for which a new work is commissioned for them and given its premiere.
+More than 20 string quartets have participated in this program since it began in 1999.

 Learn more about the Stiefel Quartet-in-Residence we have mentored in the past.